Petrel Pledge & Policies

 A shared responsibility and commitment to the health and well-being of the Oglethorpe community

-The COVID-19 Handbook has been updated for Fall 2021.
+The COVID-19 Handbook has been updated for Spring 2022.
 Please review the policies and procedures in the COVID-19 Handbook below.

 Quarantine and Isolation

 Please refer to this helpful infographic as a quick reference to distinguish the difference between isolation and quarantine.
 Isolation refers to those who have tested positive for COVID-19.
 Quarantine refers to those who are determined to be a close contact of a confirmed case of COVID-19.
 Quarantine protocols differ for individuals depending on vaccination status.

 Note: The CDC has updated its vaccine guidance with the following terms:

 - Up to date means a person has received all recommended COVID-19 vaccines, including any booster dose(s) when eligible.

 - Fully vaccinated means a person has received their primary series of COVID-19 vaccines.